cap10morgan/target-bundle-libs/README.md

 and `:npm-deps {}` entries to your compiler options), the CLJS compiler will see the `deps.cljs` and install and use your transitive JS deps.

+You can see an example library using this helper here: [https://github.com/cap10morgan/cljs-npm-js-example-lib](https://github.com/cap10morgan/cljs-npm-js-example-lib)

 ## Background

 For a more in-depth discussion of why this is helpful, see my [blog post about